chadwhitacre/openpath/2024/allocating-funds/index.md

 approaches.
 In this post I want to talk about the second part: assuming funds are flowing, how do we allocate them?

+{% include img.html src="pachinko.jpg" caption="Not a perfect analogy but I picture allocations as a sort of pachinko machine." url="https://www.youtube.com/watch?v=7RTg89WEsXQ" %}

 ## A Policy Goal

 Let's define a policy goal: **We should allocate money to